0xSalik/JKEPM/README.md

 _Installing the app:_

 - Go to the releases section and download the latest apk file named `com.salikkhan.jkepm.apk`.
+OR [Click this link](https://cdn.salikkhan.com/com.salikkkhan.jkepm.apk) to download it.
 - Once downloaded, open the file and install it.
 - In case Google gives you a warning, click install anyway.